I love cycling, and I enjoy playing with numbers. One day, I asked myself:

 The height data of the winners of mountain classification is also exciting.
 The average height of the GT mountain classification winner is 1.74 m.

 Vuelta is, according to some people, considered the toughest GT.
-However, based on data, the average weight of the Giro mountain classification winner is 63.5 kg.
-This is 2.5 kg less than at Vuelta and 1.1 kg less than at Tour.
+However, based on data, the average weight of the Giro mountain classification winner is 64.4 kg.

 Points Classification Winners

 Not surprisingly, sprinters and all-around riders are heavier than climbers.
-The average weight of a GT points classification winner is 70.93 kg.
-This is 6.37 kg more than the mountain classification winners.
+The average weight of a GT points classification winner is 71.3 kg.

 Rider’s Height, Weight, and BMI (Historical Extremes)